solo-io/gloo/docs/content/guides/traffic_management/destination_types/static_upstream/_index.md

 description: Routing to explicitly and statically defined Upstreams
 ---

-Let's configure Gloo to route to a single, static Upstream.
-In this case, we'll route requests through Gloo to the JSON testing API available at `http://jsonplaceholder.typicode.com/`.
+Let's configure Gloo Edge to route to a single, static Upstream.
+In this case, we'll route requests through Gloo Edge to the JSON testing API available at `http://jsonplaceholder.typicode.com/`.

 {{< readfile file="/static/content/setup_notes" markdown="true">}}